 I have been trying for years to get him involved with the blog.
 To have him review some products, or give me his thoughts and opinions on events that we attend so that I can formulate them into a blog post to share with our male readers.
 Finally, and after promising that I would do all the typing and real work so that all he had to do was talk and let me snap a few photos, he has agreed to start doing some reviews so be sure to keep an eye out for those!

 Jonathan (aka Jonny) is our eldest son, an avid gamer, and a music lover.
 He is a single dad of one daughter, Amelia, as of March 2020.
+Amelia has a very rare chromosome deletion and is special needs, but you’d never know it from looking at that angelic face of hers!
 She is his world, and he does everything within his power to make her happy and comfortable.

 Mollyanna, or MoMo or Molly for short, has been a member of our family since 2009.
 She is currently 10 years old and is a Jack Russell/Chihuahua mix.
 We adopted her from another family who was having to move and unable to take her with them.